 After the patient had been put under with anesthesia, he realized her forgot whether or not he was supposed to operate on the front side or the back side of her shoulder.
-Normally you hear stories about a doctor performing wrong-side surgery on the wrong arm or leg entirely, but in this case it something much smaller.
+Normally you hear stories about a doctor performing wrong-side surgery on the wrong arm or leg entirely but in this case its something much smaller.
 He mistakenly operated on the front of the shoulder.

-To top it all off, he had sent the patient in for a number of meaningless tests before the whole procedure.
+To top it all off, he had sent the patient into many meaningless tests before the whole procedure.
 You would think that in the process he would have remembered what exactly he was dealing with for this surgery.

 Additionally, the orthopedic surgeon failed to mark the site of the surgery beforehand, leaving him to guess which side he was supposed to work on.

 At this point, the doctor had a choice.
 He could have canceled the surgery and rescheduled it to make sure that it would be done correctly, or he could just take a guess.
 You probably already know which choice he made.

 This choice to operate on the front of the woman's shoulder instead of the back created extra damage and scar tissue that wouldn't have been there otherwise.
 And she still had to get another operation to correct the problem she wanted to fix in the first place.

 Now, the woman contacted the doctor and made what seemed like a very reasonable demand that the insurance provider for the doctor cover the cost of the botched surgery attempt.